5 Ways to Save Money on Your Groceries Without Paper Coupons

 It doesn't matter if you are single or the head of a bustling, growing household—we all have to eat to survive.
 What some of us don't realize is that we really do have control over how much we spend at the grocery store based on what we purchase and how we shop.

 Eating healthy can be expensive depending on where you live, your shopping habits, and what is available in your area.
 But with a little planning and know how, taking control of and cutting your grocery bill can be easier than you think by following these five very easy and simple tips.

 - Learn the Sale Cycles for Your Area

 - Buy Produce in Season and Preserve the Harvest

 - Shop the Discount Racks or Manager's Special Racks

 - Check for Digital Coupons on Your Store Loyalty Card

 1. Learn the Sale Cycles for Your Area

 Did you know that certain categories of grocery and personal health items go on sale during certain times of year?
 If you have the ability to store items, you can take advantage of the sale cycles by purchasing enough of the items that you use the most that will last you for months to come.

-Organic and other processed foods that are labeled as being healthy will go on sale around the first of the year because that is when a lot of people decide to start the new year out by going to the gym and attempt to eat healthy.
-If you like ready made meals, this would be a great opportunity to grab what you want at the discounted price.
+Organic and other processed foods that are labeled as being healthy will go on sale around the first of the year because that is when a lot of people decide to start the new year out by going to the gym and attempting to eat healthy.
+If you like ready-made meals, this would be a great opportunity to grab what you want at the discounted price.